Some special solutions to the Hyperbolic NLS equation: Symbolic coding

-On the other hand, a periodic word can be constructed by means of the substitution $\sigma(a)=ab$ and $\sigma(b)=ab$ by repetition of the pattern $ab.$.
-Indeed $\sigma^1(a)=\sigma(a)=ab, $$\sigma^2(a) = \sigma(\sigma(a)) = \sigma(ab) = \sigma(a)\sigma(b) = abab$, $\sigma^3(a) = \sigma(\sigma^2(a)) = \sigma(abab) = \sigma(a)\sigma(b)\sigma(a)\sigma(b) = abababab,$ and so on.
+On the other hand, a periodic word can be constructed by means of the substitution $\sigma\,(a)\ =\ a\,b$ and $\sigma\,(b)\ =\ a\,b$ by repetition of the pattern $a\,b\,$.
+Indeed $\sigma^1\,(a)\ =\ \sigma\,(a)\ =\ a\,b\,$, $\sigma^{\,2}\,(a)\ =\ \sigma\,(\sigma\,(a))\ =\ \sigma\,(a\,b)\ =\ \sigma\,(a)\,\sigma\ (b)\ =\ a\,b\,a\,b\,$, $\sigma^{\,3}\,(a)\ =\ \sigma\,(\sigma^{\,2}\,(a))\ =\ \sigma\,(a\,b\,a\,b)\ =\ \sigma\,(a)\,\sigma\,(b)\,\sigma\,(a)\,\sigma\,(b)\ =\ a\,b\,a\,b\,a\,b\,a\,b\,$, and so on.
 The fixed point is periodic and given by

 In order to code periodic spatial patterns of the \acs{hNLS} equation, one can exploit bi-dimensional words (see \cite{Frougny2005, Berthe2000, Lind1995}) and proper substitutions (see \cite{Arnoux1991, Berthe2000, Frougny2005}).
-For example, the bi-dimensional Thue--Morse substitution (see \cite{Allouche2003}) is defined by
+For example, the bi-dimensional \textsc{Thue}--\textsc{Morse} substitution (see \cite{Allouche2003}) is defined by

-One can just iterate a finite number of substitutions, viz. $\sigma^j(a)$ with $j$ finite, and obtain a finite world.
-For example, the first two iterations of the Thue-Morse substitution yield, respectively, the two words
+One can just iterate a finite number of substitutions, \viz $\sigma^{\,j}\,(a)$ with $j$ finite, and obtain a finite world.
+For example, the first two iterations of the \textsc{Thue}--\textsc{Morse} substitution yield, respectively, the two words

 and

 In the limit of infinite iterations, an infinite word is obtained in the form of the non-periodic fixed point